-You'll explore the best-known sites in Iceland, many who have doubled as locations on both sides of the Wall in the lands of Westeros, such as Þingvellir which homes the Bloody Gate, and Eastwatch-By-The-Sea, conveniently located on the Reynisfjara Black Sand Beach.
+You'll explore the best-known sites in Iceland, many of which have doubled as locations on both sides of the Wall in the lands of Westeros, such as Þingvellir, which homes the Bloody Gate, and Eastwatch-By-The-Sea, conveniently located on the Reynisfjara Black Sand Beach.
 Not only that, you will experience what it is like North of the Wall with a glacier hiking tour on top of Sölheimajökull glacier.

-Other gems in this trip include the Golden Circle, Jökulsárlón Glacial Lagoon and the Kirkjufell mountain.
-You'll also have the chance to upgrade your excursions and get a little more thrill into your holidays, such as adding a visit to the Blue Lagoon, a snowmobiling excursion to the glaciers, or a snorkelling tour in the crystal clear waters of the Silfra Fissure.
+Other gems in this trip include the Golden Circle, Jökulsárlón Glacial Lagoon, and the Kirkjufell mountain.
+You'll also have the chance to upgrade your excursions and get a little more thrill into your holidays, such as adding a visit to the Blue Lagoon, a snowmobiling excursion to the glaciers, or a snorkeling tour in the crystal clear waters of the Silfra Fissure.

 This is a trip that no true fan can miss.
 Sharpen your Valyrian Steel blade and fill your flask with ale, and travel the King's Road—I mean, Iceland's magnificent South Coast!
 Check availability by choosing a date.